top of page

 This TV business is more volatile than ever.
 In order to maintain a career, at least for your early years, you need to have alternate ways of making money.

-For more information about breaking into TV writing, check out these articles here, or pre-order my book, Breaking Into TV Writing, coming soon from Turner Publishing.
+For more information about breaking into TV writing, check out my book, Breaking Into TV Writing, out now from Turner Publishing.

 Image Source: Todd Dwyer